lofenemy/node/README.md

 The one of the most useful library inside of Node is library libuv which is written on C++ fully.
 The second a very important component of Node is V8 engine which is using as core engine for Google Chrome browser.
 It’s a necessary core of iterperatating and involving javascript code.

+// Event loop.
+Concurency in Node with through libuv library.